Share via

 The purpose of the time bucket is to collect demand events within a time period in order to make a joint supply order.

 For reordering policies that use a reorder point, you can define a time bucket.
 Time buckets help ensure that demands within the same time period are accumulated.
-The system then checks the effect on projected inventory and whether the reorder point has been passed.
+The system then checks the effect on projected inventory and whether the reorder point is passed.

 If you pass the reorder point, the system forward schedules a new supply order from the end of the time bucket.
 Time buckets begin on the planning starting date.